When to Go

 Phone - If you have a cell phone, keep it handy -- cell phones are

-useful for making last-minute dining reservations.
+instrumental in using the My Disney Experience app, which helps when making FastPass+ or dining reservations.
 Take a photo of your

 rental car license plate, your parking row number and even members of